tdolan21/miniAGI/README.md

 ## Quick Install

+### Linux

-This guide will serve as a 'quick install':
+This guide will serve as a 'quick install' for linux machines:

 1. Clone the repository: